 Noon FamiliesView All

-Like nearly half of my generation I haven’t had kids – my challenge was to find a new way to feel fertile and productive.
-Nature healed me
+Like nearly half of my generation I haven’t had kids.
+Nature, wild swimming and the sea healed me

 I only learnt to speak up when I had a disabled child